-This is a guest post on Tallyfy by Jake Severn about SAFE notes
+This is a guest post on Tallyfy by Jacob Severn about SAFE notes.

 Jacob Severn is a certified scrum product owner who specializes in product strategy.
-Jacob’s passion in writing is to make complex subjects easier to digest.
+Jake’s passion for writing is to make complex subjects easier to digest.
 He also writes poetry on the side.
-Reach him at jacobsevern.com
+Please reach him at jacobsevern.com

 What is a SAFE note?

 A story about dreams, dollars and … funding!

 This story is for informational purposes only.
 This article does not constitute legal advice.
 Don’t forget to consult a legal professional when considering how to raise money.